timescale/pgai/README.md

     chunking => ai.chunking_recursive_character_text_splitter(<column_name>)
 );
 ```
-You can read the details of how to customize this vectorizer to your needs here: [Vectorizer](/docs/vectorizer.md).

-If you are not using our cloud offering, you need to run our worker to actually generate the embeddings and store them in the vector store.
-You can read more about the worker here: [Vectorizer Worker](/docs/vectorizer-worker.md).
+[Automate AI embedding with pgai Vectorizer](/docs/vectorizer.md) shows you how to implement embeddings
+in your own data.
+When you install pgai on Timescale Cloud, you use scheduling to control vectorizer run times.
+On a self-hosted Postgres installation, you use [Vectorizer Worker](/docs/vectorizer-worker.md) to asynchronously
+processes your vectorizers.

-### Semantic Search
+### Search your data using vector and semantic search

-pgai also exposes a set of functions to directly interact with the llm models through sql, this allows you to do semantic search directly in your database:
+pgai exposes a set of functions to directly interact with the llm models through SQL, this allows you to do semantic search directly in your database:
 ```sql
 SELECT
    chunk,